pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 :::note
 In this article only the important source code parts are shown.
-You can find the full implementation at the [github repository](https://github.com/pubkey/javascript-vector-database).
+You can find the full open-source vector database implementation at the [github repository](https://github.com/pubkey/javascript-vector-database).
 :::

 ## What is a Vector Database?